Regulatory Incentives for Orphan Drugs

 Marketing benefits

-• Market exclusivity: Orphan-designated medicines which fulfill the criteria for the designation are granted 5 years of market exclusivity protection.
+• Market exclusivity: Orphan-designated medicines that fulfill the criteria for the designation are granted 5 years of market exclusivity protection.

 Understand how to manage the challenges faced in Clinical Trial Logistics for Rare Disease Clinical Trials